 A Dining Set Featuring Your Child's Favorite Animal

-Let your child bring a favorite animal friend to the table with this sweet dining set consisting of an animal-themed spoon, collapsible bowl with lid, and feeding spoon, all made from sturdy silicone.
+Let your child bring a favorite animal friend to the table with this sweet dining set from Marcus & Marcus, consisting of an animal-themed spoon, collapsible bowl with lid, and feeding spoon, all made from sturdy silicone.
 The food container collapses to fit into your diaper bag, and the spoon is soft on sore gums.
 Comes in 5 bright colors: red (lion), purple (whale), yellow (giraffe), pink (pig) and green (elephant).

 Available at amazon.com, $44.97.